KareeMagdyy/genshin-wish-counter/README.md

 ## Features

 - Calculating Wishes from Current Materials you have
-- Counting Betty for Event Banner
+- Counting Pity for Event Banner
-- Counting Betty for Weapon Banner
+- Counting Pity for Weapon Banner
-- Counting Betty for Perm Banner
+- Counting Pity for Perm Banner
 - Responsive Design

 ## Screenshots